Islamic Mortgages

 Author: Pete Mugleston

-In this article, we’ll explain how an Islamic mortgage works, which providers offer them and why using the expertise of a specialist broker can help boost your chances of getting one.
+In this article, we’ll explain how Islamic mortgages work, the providers who offer them, and how a specialist broker can help you navigate the process to improve your chances of approval.

 What is an Islamic mortgage?